 Harveya scarlatina is a parasitic herb that branches a little and is covered in minute hairs.
 It grows erectly, reaching heights around 15 cm.
 The leaves are opposite and stalkless on the furrowed stems.
 Leaves are scale-like, elliptic or ovate in shape.
-Lower leaves are smaller and overlap like roof tiles.
+Lower leaves are smaller and imbricate, overlapping each other like roof tiles.

 A dense spike of two to six trumpet-shaped, orange and red flowers with yellow throats is produced during a brief flowering season from midsummer.
 The corolla tube is about 2 cm long, the corolla lobes vary in shape from oblong to round.
 The stigma is exserted beyond the corolla mouth.
 The calyx is five-lobed as the corolla, purplish red and slightly hairy.